tanmoydevnath/TanmoyDebnath.Main/README.md

 - 👋 Hi, I’m @tanmoydevnath
-- 👀 I’m interested in solving problems through software solutions
+- 👀 I’m interested in solving problems by providing software solutions
 - 🌱 I’m currently learning Python and C++
 - 💞️ I’m looking to collaborate with reputed MNC's
 - 📫 How to reach me - tanmoydebnath422@gmail.com